-i386 notes:
+amd64 and i386 notes:

 - OpenBSD numbers the serial ports starting at tty00, DOS/Windows labels them starting at COM1.
 So, keep in mind tty02 is COM3, not COM2 - Some systems may be able to operate without a video card in the machine, but certainly not all -- many systems consider this an error condition.
 Some machines will even refuse to work easily without a keyboard attached. - Some systems are capable of redirecting all BIOS keyboard and screen activity to a serial port through a configuration option, so the machine can be completely maintained through the serial port.
-Your results may vary -- this port may not be available to the operating system once booted, thus requiring monitoring using TWO serial ports. - PC compatible computers are not designed to be run from a serial console, unlike some other platforms.
+Your results may vary -- when using this feature, some BIOSs may prevent the bootloader from seeing the serial port, and thus, the kernel will not be told to use it.
+Some BIOSs have an option to "Continue Console Redirection after POST" (Power On Self Test), this should be set to "OFF", so the boot loader and the kernel can handle their own console.
+Unfortunately, this feature is not universal. - PC compatible computers are not designed to be run from a serial console, unlike some other platforms.
 Even those systems that support a serial console usually have it as a BIOS configuration option -- and should the configuration information get corrupted, you will find the system looking for a standard monitor and keyboard again.
-You generally must have some way to get a monitor and keyboard to your i386 systems in an emergency. - You will need to edit /etc/ttys as above. - Only the first serial port (com0) is supported for console on i386.
+You generally must have some way to get a monitor and keyboard to your amd64 and i386 systems in an emergency. - You will need to edit /etc/ttys as above. - Only the first serial port (com0) is supported for console on amd64 and i386.